Did you know there are more than 1 million unfilled tech jobs in the U.S.?

 ApplicantStack integrates with Google Calendar and Office 365.
 You have two ways to schedule: you can choose a time or allow the applicant to select an interview time from pre-cleared calendar slots.

 If you enable applicant self-scheduling, the candidate will be emailed a link to your scheduling calendar.
 When they follow the link, they will see your interview calendar.
-They can only schedule during a slot your hiring team has already designated.
+They can only schedule during a slot your hiring team has indicated availability.

 No flags on this play: